amanahmedkhan1/Webpack_with_React_and_Typescript/README.md

-# Webpack_with_React_and_typescript
+# Webpack 5 with React & Typescript
-Created WebPack bundle with React, Typescript, Javascript and HTML5
+Created WebPack bundle with React, Typescript, Javascript, and HTML5